jamesengleback/mxn/notes.md

 - developed features with a test.py that reads the BM3 mutations from connecting the dots and creates all mutations and prints a dataframe of the primers.

 ## issues
+- only designed forward primer - check agilent docs ->
 - statefulness - order mutations are applied matters. this is a problem with overlapping primers if i want to do the pcrs in a different order.
 	- i should start making <4 mutations at a time to start with

 - mxn calculated tm vs agilent - i should make some comparisons! test with a selenium script?
 - tangled code - i should try some teardown / shuffled variants of the CDS object
 - ui - needs field testing i think, can definitely be improved

+## todo
+- i'll generate some priemrs for some connecting the dots mutants and compare that to what the agilent tool designs, then order and see how it goes in the lab.